-The pushbutton will signal the function activated corres-ponding to the front panel labelling:
+The pushbutton will signal the function activated corresponding to the front panel labelling:

-dark: Y-position CH1 and CH2. blue: Y-position of cursors.
+- dark: Y position and vertical sensitivity CH1 and CH2.

+- blue: Y position of cursors.

+- green: Y position and display height of:

+- CH3 and CH4.

+- Mathematics signal(s)

+- Reference signal(s)

-green: Y-position of time base B display of signal(s)
+- ZOOM or time base B display of signal(s)

-VOLTS/DIV-SCALE-VAR (knob)
+WOLTS/DIV-SCALE-VAR-knob

-This knob is a double function CH1 control.
+This knob is a multi function CH1 control.

-12.1 Selection of vertical sensitivity
+16.1 Selection of vertical sensitivity

-Provided VAR on pushbutton CH1 @ is not illuminated the sensitivity will be calibrated.
+Provided VAR on pushbutton CH1 (3) is not illuminated the sensitivity will be calibrated.
 Turning the control CCW will decrease, turning it CW will increase the sensitivity.
 1 mV/cm to 20 V/cm can be selected in a 1-2-5 sequence.
 The readout will display the calibrated sensitivity (e.g. "CH1: 5mV..").
 Depending on the sensitivity selection the signal will be shown with smaller or greater amplitude.